Monoplex vespaceus

-Monoplex vespaceus, common name the dwarf hairy triton, is a species of predatory sea snail, a marine gastropod mollusk in the family Cymatiidae.
+Monoplex vespaceus, the dwarf hairy triton, is a species of predatory sea snail, a marine gastropod mollusk in the family Cymatiidae.

 Distribution

 This species has a wide distribution and is found in the Atlantic Ocean (Cape Verde, West Africa, Ghana, Senegal), in the Indian Ocean (Tanzania and Mauritius), in the Indo-West Pacific (New Caledonia), in the Red Sea, in the Gulf of Mexico and in the Caribbean Sea (Lesser Antilles, Belize, Colombia and Cayman Islands).

 Description

 The shell size varies between 16 mm and 60 mm.

 The maximum recorded shell length is 41 mm.

 Habitat

 Minimum recorded depth is 4.5 m.
 Maximum recorded depth is 4.5 m.